ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 # VPC with globally available deployment

 VPC to isolate workloads
-Load balancer to increase resiliency within a region and globally
+Load balancer to increase resiliency within a location and globally

 {:shortdesc}

 ## Objectives
 {: #objectives}

-* Deploy a 3-tier application to multiple regions and zones
+* Deploy a 3-tier application to multiple locations and zones
 * Use a load balancer between zones
-* Use a global load balancer between regions
+* Use a global load balancer between locations

 ## Services used
 {: #services}